dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Technical Terms/UUID.md

 While the probability that a UUID will be duplicated is not zero, it is generally considered close enough to zero to be negligible.

 Thus, anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.
-Information labeled with UUIDs by independent parties can therefore be later combined into a single database or transmitted on the same channel, with a negligible probability of duplication.
+Information labeled with UUIDs by independent parties can therefore be later combined into a single [[Databases|database]] or transmitted on the same channel, with a negligible probability of duplication.

 Adoption of UUIDs is widespread, with many computing platforms providing support for generating them and for parsing their textual representation.